inkeso/AuBackE/README.md

 bootloader.
 For example sys-/extlinux or grub.

 In the examples below, the framebuffer is set to 1024x768 which is fine for the default-font.
-Something loer like 800x600 will also work (I tried to limit the output to about 100 columns).
+Something lower like 800x600 will also work (I tried to limit the output to about 100 columns).
 But if you don't intend to use this script on computers with very, very old low-res screen, I recomment using at least 1024x768 and/or a smaller font (see build.sh)